-- community - Project management, health and safety and site super - Project costs estimating and construction costs contri - Project quality control - Business employee comfort and welfare (heating Intilation and lighting) - Site levelling survey - Flexible floor plan design in all parts of the property - Concrete foundations - Steel frame construction is the preferrer option for any new build - Building energy performance (super-insulation and passive ventilation) - Sustainable methods of constrain
+- • - • - Existing building survey and property maintenance, refurbishment and extension Selling the existing building and land Demolition and site clearance, maximising the opportunity of building materials, e.g. reclaimed and the opportunity of building materials. - Demolition and construction works in the context of full consideration of the local • community - Project management, health and safety and site supervisior • - Project costs estimating and construction costs control • - Project quality control • - Business employee comfort and welfare (heating, vertilation and lighting) • - Site levelling survey - Flexible floor plan design in all parts of the proper • - Concrete foundations • - Steel frame construction is the preferred option for any new build • - Building energy performance (super-inselation and passive ventilation) - Sustainable methods of construction

-Structural steelwork in all ding design and construction
+Structural steelwork in building design and construction